zoho/SalesIQ-Mobilisten-iOS/README.md

 Power up your mobile app with Mobilisten.

 ## Changelog
-Compiled using Swift 5.1.2
-Performance improvements for iOS 13
+Bug Fixes, Change of webview to WKWebView.
+Built using swift 5.1.2
 ## Installation
-The Mobilisten SalesIQ iOS SDK can be integrated with your application via cocaopods by adding the following to your podfile:
+The Mobilisten SalesIQ iOS SDK can be integrated with your application by adding the following to your podfile:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'